MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Programming 1 Lessons Copied from Ed.md

 Compiler messages can sometimes be tricky to decipher, and you can't always expect the error message to be completely accurate about what the problem is or even where the problem is located.
 Often a single small bug will cause multiple compiler errors, which can all be addressed with one small change.
 Equally its possible for a single error message to require multiple changes before it is resolved.

-Remember, compiler errors occur when the source code isn't valid Java.
-If it isn't valid Java, then the compiler is not able to understand it.
+Remember, compiler errors occur when the source code isn't valid [[Java]].
+If it isn't valid [[Java]], then the compiler is not able to understand it.
 The further away the source code is from being valid, the more confused the compiler will get.

 If you try to compile code that is extremely far from being valid, then you should expect the compiler to be utterly confused, and for the error messages to be equally confusing.
 It's akin to giving an English teacher a page of random gibberish.

-## Errors in Java: How to read a run-time error
+## Errors in [[Java]]: How to read a run-time error

 If a Java program crashes it will (with its last gasp), print out an error message to explain what caused the crash.